Skip to main content

 The City is considering changes to:

 The Policy Plan Amendment project involves modifying the currently permitted and planned TOP land use pattern.
-More than 1,600 acres are impacted by land use or housing policy changes, with revisions primarily focused in southern Ontario.
+More than 1,300 acres are impacted by land use or housing policy changes, with revisions primarily focused in southern Ontario.
 These proposed changes to TOP are driven by requests from property owners and developers who seek to alter the allowable type or intensity of land use on their properties as well as land use changes required to improve land use compatibility, maintain compliance with state laws, uphold long-term planning goals, and plan for a cohesive land use pattern that repositions the southwest portion of the city as a central business center.
-A critical aspect of these proposed Policy Plan Amendments is to ensure compliance with state laws, including requirements enacted by the following Senate and Assembly Bills (SB/AB).
+A critical aspect of these proposed Policy Plan Amendments is to ensure compliance with state laws.

 The Eucalyptus Business Park Specific Plan (EBPSP) proposes to establish an employment center on undeveloped properties north of Eucalyptus Avenue between Campus Avenue and Walker Avenue.